 The contemporary emphasis is on empowering employees properly and taking care of their needs and ambitions in a holistic way.
 This includes making sure staff have options for remote and flexible working.

-It also requires investment in intranet software to encourage a caring, friendly culture, one that enables the highest possible standards of e-learning, communication, collaboration, and team building.
+It also requires investment in intranet solutions that encourage a caring, friendly culture, one that enables the highest possible standards of e-learning, communication, collaboration, and team building.

 Are the systems, processes and hardware in your company up to the task of keeping all staff constantly in the loop, wherever they are working from?